Holy Money: The Vatican’s Hidden Empire of Greed

 ⚖️ The Price of Silence

 The global clergy abuse crisis cost the Catholic Church over $4 billion in settlements — funded by the same secrecy culture that enabled the financial crimes.
-In 2023, Cardinal Angelo Becciu became the first Vatican cardinal in the modern era to be convicted of embezzlement, sentenced to 5½ years.
+In December 2023, Cardinal Angelo Becciu became the first Vatican cardinal in history to be tried and convicted by a Vatican civil court, sentenced to 5 years and 6 months in prison for embezzlement.
 Pope Francis’s ambitious reform agenda — audits, account closures, a historic criminal trial — confronts an institution structurally resistant to change.

 🔮 The Algorithm of Silence